 In the vast majority of cases a thesis is based on research performed as an employee of the university.
 Funding of the position as a PhD student is usually through grants obtained by your supervisor from a research-funding agency or another contractual partner.
 Salaries are based on salary-scales valid for the Dutch university system.

 The university at which the PhD student is working is entitled to demand a contribution to teaching to a maximum of 15% of the normal working hours.
-This could be as a teaching assistant for excercises or lab courses.
+This could be as a teaching assistant for exercises or lab courses.
 It is also expected that a PhD student supervises a few BSc or MSc students, integrating them in his or her own research project.